CZEMacLeod/C3D.Extensions.Aspire.IISExpress/README.md

 ## C3D.Extensions.Aspire.IISExpress

-A way to reference and execute an IIS Express based project (ASP.NET 4.x) using Aspire
+A way to reference and execute an IIS Express based project (ASP.NET 4.x) using Aspire.
+Connects to the instance of VisualStudio running the AprireHost and attaches the debugger to the IIS Express instance so that the project can be debugged as normal.
+Adds a healthcheck to the IIS Express resource to show whether the debugger has been attached.
+A future option would be to send the initial request to spin up the site once the debugger is attached.

 ## C3D.Extensions.Aspire.VisualStudioDebug

 A way to get VisualStudio to attach the debugger for the AspireHost to a running executable project (such as an `IISExpressProjectResource`).
-Uses a BackgroundService to montior for the Process Id (via `executable.pid`) and COM to grab the running object of the VisualStudio `DTE`.
+Uses a BackgroundService to montior for the Process Id (via `executable.pid`) and `C3D.Extensions.VisualStudioDebug` to manipulate VisualStudio.
 Appropriate debug engines can be enabled, such as `Managed (.NET Framework 4.x)` to allow debugging of IIS Express based ASP.Net 4.x Projects.
-In theory this could be extended to attach the debugger to apps in docker containers, or other languages such as nodejs.
+This mechanism could be extended to attach the debugger to apps in docker containers, or other languages such as nodejs.

+### C3D.Extensions.VisualStudioDebug

+Encapsulates accessing Visual Studio using the IRunningObjectTable COM mechanism and makes it easy to connect and use the debug interface from the DTE.
+Provides constants for WellKnown Engines and Transports.
+Based in part on on code from [this gist](https://gist.github.com/3813175).

 # Client Packages